jbrown1618/vector/docs/api/vector.sparsevector.md

 |  [scalarMultiply(scalar)](./vector.sparsevector.scalarmultiply.md) |  | Implements vector multiplication by a scalar |
 |  [set(index, value)](./vector.sparsevector.set.md) |  | Returns a new vector equal to the old one, except with the entry at <code>index</code> replaced with <code>value</code> |
 |  [toArray()](./vector.sparsevector.toarray.md) |  | Returns the contents of the vector as an array |

-## Remarks

-For large vectors with many entries equal to 0, some operations are more efficient with a [Vector](./vector.vector.md) implementation that only stores the non-zero values.

-Subclasses must specify the usual scalar operations on their contents.

-The constructor for this class is marked as internal.
-Third-party code should not call the constructor directly or create subclasses that extend the `SparseVector` class.